Ghosts of War is available to stream and buy from 17th July 2020 on all major platforms.

-Horror films exploring the interface between war, trauma, violence, and the supernatural are nothing new.
-From the sublime The Devils Backbone (2001) through to the stark and uncompromising Adrian Lyne classic Jacobs Ladder in 1990.
+Horror films exploring the interface between war, trauma, violence, and the supernatural are nothing new, from the sublime The Devil’s Backbone (2001) through to the stark and uncompromising Jacobs Ladder (1990).
 However, in recent years horror has struggled to reflect war in a manner befitting the complexity of human violence and the effect on the individual.
-Opting instead for war based zombie flicks, and gore-filled stories lacking vision, bite, and creativity.
-Therefore, Ghosts of War starts from an interesting premise, with writer/director Eric Bress striking an intelligent and nuanced balance between war and horror.
-By wrapping the violence of battle within a classic haunted house tale.
-One that reflects the devastating human transition from civilian to hardened soldier.
-Alongside the haunting reality of death and destruction during war.
+Instead, horror has opted to bring us war-based zombie flicks and gore-filled stories lacking vision, bite, and creativity.
+Therefore, Ghosts of War starts with an exciting premise as writer/director Eric Bress explores the human horror of war within a classic haunted house tale.

-Haunted by strange dreams young G.I.
-Chris (Brenton Thwaites) leads a small troop of soldiers through occupied France.
-The year is 1944 and the Second World War is nearing its end, as the Nazis begin to lose their vice-like grip on Europe.
-His troop of beleaguered fighters weary of the bloodshed and trauma.
-While equally revelling in acts of mindless violence against Nazi occupying forces.
-From the bravado of Butchie (Alan Ritchson) through to quiet and calming influence of Eugene (Skylar Astin).
-While Tappert (Kyle Gallner) collects the gold teeth of Germans he has killed and Kirk (Theo Rossi) engages in stories of war, horror, and vengeance.
+Haunted by a series of strange dreams, a young G.I.
+Chris (Brenton Thwaites) leads his small troop of soldiers through occupied France.
+The year is 1944, and the Second World War is nearing its end, his troop of beleaguered fighters weary of the bloodshed and trauma.
+The bravado of Butchie (Ritchson), calming influence of Eugene (Astin), the trophy mentality of Tappert (Gallner) and the campfire stories of Kirk (Rossi) demonstrate the differing mental toll on each man.

-As Chris and his men near their next checkpoint, a grand Chateau once owned by a wealthy French family.
-Respite from the bloodshed and violence finally comes into view.
-However, on arrival, they find the troop of soldiers they are due to replace jittery and eager to leave.
-Each man’s face etched with fear as they pass the baton to Chris and his men.
-The grand surroundings of the Chateau covered with dust as the building creaks to a song of sadness.
-However, despite the fear of the soldiers before them, Chris and his men settle into the comfort of their surroundings.
-The horror of the house and its recent history remaining quiet until the sun disappears over the horizon and house wakes.
-The walls demanding each man face the true fear of their actions.
+As Chris and his men near their next checkpoint, a grand Chateau once owned by a wealthy French family, a respite from the bloodshed and violence finally comes into view.
+However, as they arrive, the troop of soldiers they are due to replace is jittery and eager to leave.
+Here the grand surroundings of the Chateau are covered with dust as the building creaks and moans a song of sadness.
+However, despite the fear of the soldiers before them, Chris and his men quickly settle into the comfort of their surroundings – the horror of the house and its recent history quiet and undisturbed until the sun disappears over the horizon.

-There is much to admire in the first half of Bress’ film, with each scene laced with fear and apprehension.
-As the mystery of the house and its recent past opens up in beautifully imagined supernatural horror.
-One that embraces both the time and place of the film’s narrative, while equally reflecting a hidden history.
-A well-crafted sense of foreboding threading through each scene as the soldiers realise they are not alone.
-However, this is also matched by a disjointed feeling of each soldier, neither fitting nor reflecting the time they inhabit.
-Their dialogue jarring against the 1940’s location.
-Something that leaves the viewer somewhat confused as the film progresses toward several significant twists and turns.
+There is much to admire in the first half of Bress’ film; a foreboding sense of dread surrounds us as the house and its recent past unfurls in some genuinely stunning supernatural horror.
+A well-crafted sense of terror threads through each scene as the soldiers realise they are not alone as the ghost of their pasts slowly wakes.
+However, this terror is also matched by a feeling that each soldier neither fits nor reflects the time they inhabit.
+Here their dialogue jars with the 1940s location, leaving the viewer somewhat confused as we march toward the film’s final twist.

 Director: Eric Bress